The 10 Best Online Course Creators for 2022

 6) Choose Your Course Format

-You’re nearly ready to create your course content, but before you do you need to understand what sort of online course you want to create.
+You’re nearly ready to create your course content, but first you need to understand what sort of online course you want to create.

 There are six types:

 - MASTERCLASSES: This is the most common type of online course, delivered by an expert so students can watch, listen, and learn.
 The expert records lessons that students can review in their own time later.

 - COACHING: This often includes aspects of a Masterclass Course but goes further by including more personal touchpoints from the expert.

 - MOOC (Massive Open Online Course): These often include many aspects of Masterclasses and Coaching Courses, but the focus here is on mass learning and community engagement.

 - CORPORATE TRAINING: This is where you deliver a course to a specific business or team of employees.